Discover why you may want to use healthier cleaning ingredients.

 VOCs and Ozone Pollution

 When these compounds evaporate into the air; they disrupt the chemical structure of the surrounding air.
-In turn, this damages the Ozone and causes further harm to life on Earth.
+In turn, this creates OZONE and causes further harm to life on Earth.

-The Institute of Physics estimates 2 million people died as a result of Ozone effects in 2013.
+The Institute of Physics estimates 2 million people died as a result of air pollution effects in 2013.

-Ozone pollution causes serious harm to yourself and the environment.
+Other studies state 1 million died directly from Ozone pollution in 2017.
+Either way it causes serious harm to you, your family and the environment.